© Denzil Green

 Figs need to ripen on the tree and be ripe when harvested.
 Figs that are going to be dried are allowed to stay on the tree longer, so that more sugar can develop.

 Fresh figs bruise easily, so they need to be handled gently.
-Choose fresh figs that are plump, somewhat firm and bright coloured.
+Choose fresh figs that are plump, somewhat firm and brightly coloured.